sabakukyu/postrotate/README.md

-# Postrotate
+# **postrotate**

 The *postrotate* script is designed to rotate logs in combination with the *logrotate* utility.
-The *logrotate* utility archive old logs adding a date extension (format: *_%Y-%m-%d*) without compression.
-After it completes logs rotation, run *postrotate* script to generate new logs without extension and swap file descriptors (open file descriptors to the generated logs and close file descriptors of the rotated logs).
+The *logrotate* utility archive old logs adding a suffix (preferably a date) and once completed, run *postrotate* script to generate new logs without suffix and swap file descriptors (open file descriptors to the generated logs and close file descriptors of the rotated logs).

+Log rotation will only work if the suffix added by *logrotate* utility is the same as that passed to *postrotate* script and if rotated logs are not compressed (compression will break file descriptors).

-### Requirements
+## Requirements

 The *postrotate* script is programmed for *bash* shell and requires some utilities/commands to work properly: